Wiouwash State Trail: Birnamwood to Fairmorr Road

 Back on the Wiouwash State Trail, the bike route follows Howard Street southeast through Wittenberg.
 After turning left (east) onto E. Reed Street and biking 175 yards, the trail resumes on the right (south) side of the road.
 On the north side of E. Reed Street is Pond Park, which has a covered picnic shelter, restrooms, and view of the village’s pond.
 This location and Washington Park serve well as trailheads.

-The trail crosses Wisconsin State Highway 153 and returns to the forest alongside Tiger Creek.
-After a mile, the traffic from U.S. Highway 45 is heard.
+The trail crosses Wisconsin State Highway 153 and returns to the forest by Tiger Creek.
+After a mile, traffic from U.S. Highway 45 is heard.
 Two miles after crossing Wisconsin State Highway 153, the trail emerges onto a turnaround on Fairmorr Road.
-It is 14 miles mostly downhill on the Wiouwash State Trail from the trailhead in Birnamwood to the turnaround on Fairmorr Road.
+Although no facilities are available there, the turnaround on Fairmorr Road may serve as a trailhead.
+It is accessed by turning south on Wittmorr Road from U.S. Highway 45 three miles north of Tigerton.
+Then turn left (east) onto Fairmorr Road and drive to its end.

 Map of trailheads and addresses along this section of the trail.

-The crushed limestone trail goes south along U.S. Highway 45 for nearly 2 miles.
+The crushed limestone trail goes south along U.S. Highway 45 for nearly two miles.
 As the trail approaches Split Rock, it becomes fragmented by sections of private property.
 No trespassing signs are posted that prevent trail-goers from continuing their ride.
 The trail currently terminates a short distance southeast of Split Rock, but cyclists are not able to bike to that location from Tigerton due to sections of private land along the route.

 Trail last ridden and documented in September, 2021.